sbose78/apicurio-registry/README.md

 # Apicurio Registry

-An API/Schema registry - stores and retrieves APIs and Schemas.
+An API/Schema registry - stores and retrieves APIs and Schemas

 ## Build Configuration